Categories

 4. Meat Eaters

 Birds of prey eat meat.
+This means that in a food web, they fill the role of a secondary or higher consumer.
 Most birds of prey are predators that hunt for a variety of prey animals such as squirrels, mice, rabbits, snakes, and smaller birds.
 Some raptors also hunt for insects.
 Vultures are carnivorous scavengers, which usually eat the dead carcasses of animals rather than hunting and killing their own prey.

 5. Involved Parents